AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/update-wf-item-using-email-content.md

 product-area: workfront-integrations;projects
 keywords: google,doc,document,sheet,slide
 navigation-topic: workfront-for-g-suite
-title: Update an [!DNL Adobe Workfront] item from G Suite using email content
+title: Update an [!DNL Adobe Workfront] item from Google Workspace using email content
 description: You can update an existing project, task, or issue with information from a non-Adobe Workfront email.
 author: Becky
 feature: Workfront Integrations and Apps
 exl-id: 2ac392f5-98a3-4ab6-a0e3-cda378f0f68b
 ---
-# Update an [!DNL Adobe Workfront] item from [!DNL G Suite] using email content
+# Update an [!DNL Adobe Workfront] item from [!DNL Google Workspace] using email content

 >[!NOTE]
 >